1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Setting up Multiplex ads is easier if you’re experienced with native ad units in Ad Manager.
 Assuming you’re a beginner, let’s help you to set them up.

-• On the Ad Manager home page, click on Delivery > Native > New native ad and select Multiplex ad from the dropdown menu.
+• On the Ad Manager home page, click Delivery > Native > New native ad and select Multiplex ad from the dropdown menu.

 • Once you disable the default setting, select the layout for the multiplex ads.
 Google provides three different layouts: